Eureka, California: Land

 U.S. Route 101 is the major north and south highway, which connects Eureka to the rest of the North Coast region.
 The highway connects to Oregon, located approximately 100. miles to the north, and San Francisco, over 250. mi to the south.
 The highway follows city streets through the city, with flow and cross-traffic controlled by traffic signals.
 Highway 101 enters Eureka from the south as Broadway.
 As it reaches the downtown area, it splits into a one-way couplet composed of 4th Street and 5th Street.
 On the north side of the city, northbound and southbound rejoin at the northeast side before the highway becomes a restricted (safety corridor) expressway (to Arcata and points beyond) as double bridges cross the Eureka Slough (mouth of the Freshwater Creek).

 State Route 255 is an alternate route of U.S. 101 between Eureka and the nearby city of Arcata, running along the western shore of Humboldt Bay.
 It begins in the downtown area at U.S. 101 and proceeds north along R Street towards the Samoa Bridge and the community of Samoa.

 State Route 299 (formerly U.S. Route 299) connects to U.S. Route 101 at the northern end of Arcata.
 Route 299 begins at that point and extends easterly to serve as the major traffic artery to the east for Eureka.

 Air

 Eureka's full-service airport is the Arcata-Eureka Airport, located 15 mi north in McKinleyville.
-This airport has two airlines: United Airlines and Avelo Airlines.
-The airport connects to San Francisco, Los Angeles, Denver, and Burbank.
+This airport is primarily served by United Airlines, with Alaska Airlines and Breeze Airways starting services in 2026.
+The airport connects to San Francisco, Los Angeles and Denver.
 Murray Field and Eureka Municipal Airport are general aviation airports for private and charter air service.
 Both are located adjacent to Humboldt Bay.
 Kneeland Airport, at 2737 ft in elevation, is a general aviation airport that provides an option for pilots choosing to land when the prevalent marine layer is affecting airports nearer sea level.